-Carpal tunnel syndrome is a common condition during pregnancy that involves compression of the median nerve due to the tunnel space narrowing, swelling or inflammation.
+A lot of women are diagnosed with carpal tunnel syndrome during pregnancy - which involves compression of the median nerve due to the tunnel space narrowing, swelling or inflammation.

-When the passive structures around a joint (in this case the wrist) loosen off during pregnancy, it makes the entire area more unstable.
+When the passive structures around a joint, like the tendons and ligaments (in this case the wrist) loosen off during pregnancy, it makes the entire area more unstable.

 When this happens, we need a bigger work effort from the small muscles around the joint to help keep it secure (and pain free).

 What are the things I can do to treat my wrist pain?

 The best solutions are to make your exercise both therapeutic and orthopaedic.

 The process of ‘grip’ is an important one as it sends nerve signals up the arm to stabilise the joints.

 This process, known as irradiation, has been shown to increase strength through the entire arm.

 How to start with grip activation for reducing wrist pain - with your arms by your sides, elbow at 90 degrees, squeeze your hands (all 5 fingers including the thumb) as hard as you can for 2 counts.
 Repeat 6-8 times.

 You can use a rolled up towel for this also -and eventually something heavier, like a water bottle or ball.